Hororohoruru/Matlab-sample-functions/README.md

-# Matlab-sample-functions
+# Matlab-sample-functions-and-scripts
-Sample functions I create while learning to use MATLAB
+Sample functions and scripts I create while learning to use MATLAB